 - 7. Watch Animal Actors On Location

 - 8. Meet The Characters From Despicable Me Over Breakfast

 - 11. Shoot Aliens On The Men In Black Alien Attack

 - 13. Be An Alien On Kang & Kodos’ Twirl ‘n’ Hurl

 - 14. Watch Universal Orlando’s Cinematic Celebration

 - 16. Eat A Burger At Krusty Burger

 1. Meet Shrek & Donkey

-Just as you enter Universal Studios on your right hand side you’ll see Shrek 4D.
-An just behind that where guests exit the ‘cinema’ you’ll find the meet and greet for the characters from the movie franchise.
+Just as you enter the Universal Studios park you’ll see the Shrek 4D ride on your right.
+A further 50 metres along by the exit of the ‘cinema’ you’ll find the meet and greet location for the characters from the movie franchise.

 2. Play In Barneys Backyard